 Meningococcal disease can refer to any illness caused by the bacteria Neisseria meningitidis, also known as meningococcus.
 There are five serogroups — or variations — of Neisseria meningitidis that cause most meningococcal disease in the world.
 They are serogroups A, B, C, W and Y.

 Meningococcal disease often afflicts otherwise healthy people.
 It can be unexpected and devastating.
 The disease can include meningitis, which is inflammation of the membranes covering the brain and the spinal cord.
-Meningitis is a serious and potentially life-threatening illness.
+Meningitis is a serious and potentially life-threatening illness, which is why the vaccine is so important.

 Meningococcal disease can also include life-threatening blood infection.
 It can lead to amputation of limbs, hearing loss, nervous system problems, mental retardation, seizures, strokes and even death.